-According to the same study, cost-cutting is one of driving factors behind this spike in skipped lunches.
+According to the same study, cost-cutting is one of the driving factors behind this spike in skipped lunches.

 I understand the importance of bringing down expenses – that’s where I got my start, after all – but there are some instances where you simply can’t cut corners without getting yourself into a sticky situation further down the line.